qguv/mtk/README.md

   - you can pause between the machine's 8 beats and your 8 beats--it won't count against you
   - the only thing that's (currently) measured is the first and last beats; you can rush through beats 2 through 7 and it won't count against you as long as you end up pressing beat 8 at the right time
   - the game always repeats at the same tempo until you return to the menu
-  - the score is accurate to 4μs
+  - the score is accurate to 4μs, but button pressing is not
   - the calls to `delay()` are specially designed to be very precise, on the order of 4μs or so (depending on the board), and account for screen-blit time, sound playback time, pin read/write time, calculation time, etc.

 ## Using the entropy generator